jaysylvester/citizen/README.md

 #### Chaining controllers

 You can use `handoff` to chain requests across as many controllers as you want, with each controller's directives added to the request context and each controller's view optionally added to the include scope.
-The initially requested controller's name and all following handoff controllers' names are stored in the `route` object as an array called `route.chain`.
+The initially requested controller's name and all following handoff controllers' names, along with their view names, are stored in the `route` object as an array called `route.chain`.
 You can loop over this object to render all the included views:

     // layout.jade